 I thought the next mini tutorial could show you all how to ladder stitch a turning/stuffing hole closed to give a smooth and neat finish.
-I will do a second part to this tutorial next Tuesday showing you how to also use ladder stitch to attach the antlers.
+I will also do a second part to this tutorial showing you how to also use ladder stitch to attach the antlers.

 With some of our softies, such as Phoebe or Magoo, there are parts of the design that cover any turning gaps; this of course is lovely, but is not possible with all softies.
 Some softies have a turning gap that will be visible and since we are using flat cotton rather than fleece or fur, it is especially important to try and have a neat closure.